harness/developer-hub/docs/continuous-delivery/faqs.md

 No. For now, search bar only check for name, identifier, tag key, tag value and label.

-## How can we mimic the functionality of assigning Usage Scopes in FirstGen connectors to specify allowed usage for environment types within NextGen ?
+#### How can we mimic the functionality of assigning Usage Scopes in FirstGen connectors to specify allowed usage for environment types within NextGen?

 Functionality for assigning scopes are not yet possible to create.
 One can try using policies to enforce restriction.
 Please read more on OPA Policies the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-overview/)